"CK" Your Privilege: Antiracism "Skool"

 - Unlearning Racist Behavior

-- Six (6) sessions will be offered for students during the fall semester and six (6) sessions will be offered for faculty and staff during the spring semester.
+- Six (6) sessions will be offered for students during the semester

 Workshop Session Descriptions

 Session I: The History of Systematic Racism – This workshop will examine the history of racism and how it informs where we are today.
 Institutions such as the American educational system, federal laws and supreme court decisions, as well as how race is actualized in the United States will be covered.
 This engaging, interactive session will draw upon a range of sources and invite attendees to be active participants in the discussion.
-Read book: How to Be An Antiracist.
+Participants are asked to begin reading the book How to Be An Antiracist, in preparation for the workshop session.

 Session II: Understanding Privilege – This workshop will provide an overview of what privilege is and who benefits from it in American society.
 In addition, we will examine its relationship to higher education, economics, employment, laws, and the enforcement of laws.
 The session will engage participants in developing a holistic understanding of privilege and its relationship to power.
 Participants will have the opportunity to reflect on Unpacking the Invisible Knapsack by Peggy McIntosh and personal stories to develop ways to undo oppression within systems of power and privilege.
-Read article: Unpacking the Invisible Knapsack.
-Read book: How to Be An Antiracist.
+Participants are asked to begin reading the article Unpacking the Invisible Knapsack and continue reading the book How to Be An Antiracist, in preparation for the workshop session.

 Session III: Racial Justice on Campus: What It Looks Like and Feels Like – This workshop is designed to explore why race is still an issue in higher education and contextualize the role it plays in how access is provided, forms of discrimination, scholarship opportunities, financial aid, language within the classroom and academic pedagogy.
-Read book: How to Be An Antiracist.
+Participants are asked to continue reading the book How to Be An Antiracist, in preparation for the workshop session.

 Session IV: Silenced Voices – This workshop will look at how we can make space for identities that tend to get silenced or overlooked in antiracism practices.
 Moreover, the workshop will discuss approaches to practices that are inclusive through symbolism, holidays, locations for prayers, perceptions of low income and first-generation students, students who are parents, students with disabilities, and international students.
-Read book: How to Be An Antiracist.
+Participants are asked to continue reading the book How to Be An Antiracist, in preparation for the workshop session.

 Session V: Unlearning Racist Behavior – During this workshop participants will explore what they know and believe about race through assessments and exercises.
 Furthermore, the workshop will explore what an antiracist education looks like and the what the role of individuals, colleges and universities looks like in this context.
-Complete the Implicit Association Test.
-Read book: How to Be An Antiracist.
+Participants are asked to complete the Implicit Association Test and continue reading the book How to Be An Antiracist, in preparation for the workshop session.

 Session VI: Allyship – This workshop will examine the concept of allyship and what it means to be an antiracist ally.
-Participants will complete the Intercultural Development Inventory (IDI) Assessment prior to the workshop and go over the results of an IDI profile for the group.
-Complete the IDI Assessment.
-Read book: How to Be An Antiracist.
+Prior to the workshop, participants will take the Intercultural Development Inventory (IDI) to assesses their cultural competency skills—the capability to shift cultural perspective and appropriately adapt behavior to cultural differences and commonalities.
+During the workshop, we will go over the results of a combined group IDI profile of all workshop participants.
+Participants are asked to complete the IDI Assessment and continue reading the book How to Be An Antiracist, in preparation for the workshop session